caseyocampo/resume/README.md

 Hi, I'm Casey 👋.

-I'm an Accessibility Enginneer who enjoys learning more about web accessibility, web development best practices, and how to become a better, more efficient human overall.
+I'm an Accessibility Enginneer who enjoys learning more about web accessibility and web development best practices.
 I do this by reading books, taking courses, building projects, and posting about things I learn.

 What keeps me interested in the technology industry is that I get to learn something new just about every day.